 Pirate Radio Stations

 UK pirate radio history was inspired by groups in Denmark and Sweden, who also broadcasted shows from the sea through stations like Radio Mercur or Radio Nord in the late 1950s and early 60s.

-The first well-known pirate radio ship in the UK was launched by a man called Ronan O’Rahilly.
+The first well-known pirate radio ship in the UK was launched by Ronan O’Rahilly.

-With financial backing from a handful of investors, O’Rahilly rigged the boat with AM transmitters and a considerable mast, so that the team could broadcast from 6 am to 6 pm every day.
+With financial backing from a handful of investors, O’Rahilly rigged the boat with AM transmitters and a considerable mast.
+This enabled the team to broadcast from 6 am to 6 pm every day.

 Radio Caroline earned a cult-like following of dedicated listeners.
 By 1966, the company had more than 23 million listeners across London and the UK.

-What’s more, the well-known pirate radio ship also inspired countless other organisations to launch their own off-shore stations too.
-Pirate radio became the site of some of the most important musical innovations in Britain.
+What’s more, the well-known pirate radio ship also inspired countless other organizations to launch their own off-shore stations, too.
+Pirate radio became the site of some of Britain’s most important musical innovations.

-It introduced pop to the airwaves in the 60s, launched the career of countless hip-hop, R&B, and other underground genres, and even changed the way that the BBC broadcasted eventually.
+It introduced pop to the airwaves in the ’60s, launched the careers of countless hip-hop, R&B, and other underground genres, and even changed the way that the BBC eventually broadcasted.

 Unfortunately, though pirate radio stations have always been popular with listeners, they were constantly battling the scrutiny of government bodies.

-In 1967, the British Government passed the Marine Broadcast Offences act, which made it increasingly difficult for organisations to broadcast from the water.
+In 1967, the British Government passed the Marine Broadcast Offences Act, which made it increasingly difficult for organizations to broadcast from the water.

+Pirate Radio Stations